zaphosting/docs/docs/vserver-windows-mythofempires.md

 - TCP incoming and outgoing: 11888, 12888
 - UDP incoming and outgoing: 11888, 12888

-Please use our [Windows port forwarding guide](vserver-windows-port.md) if you need further assistance doing this.
+Please use our [Port Forwarding (Firewall)](vserver-windows-port.md) guide if you need further assistance doing this.

 </TabItem>
 </Tabs>